DigitalCampus/django-oppia/docs/virtualbox.rst

 =================================

-As well as the Amazon Web Services Machine Image, we also have a VirtualBox image of an new installation of the OppiaMobile Server.
+As well as the Amazon Web Services Machine Image, we also have a VirtualBox image of a new/clean installation of the OppiaMobile Server.

 The latest version is available to download from: http://downloads.digital-campus.org/OppiaMobile/virtualbox-images/